Computing Possible and Certain Answers over Order-Incomplete Data: Conclusion

 \section{Conclusion}

 This paper introduced an algebra for order-incomplete data.
 We have studied the complexity of possible and certain answers for this algebra, have shown the problems to be generally intractable, and identified several tractable cases.

-In future work we plan to study the incorporation of additional operators (in particular non-monotone ones), investigate how to combine order-uncertainty with uncertainty on values, and study additional semantics for $\dupelim$.
-Last, it would be interesting to establish a dichotomy result for the complexity of \poss, and a complete syntactic characterization of cases where \poss is tractable.
+A prime motivation for our work is to provide a semantics for a fragment of SQL (namely, SPJU+aggregates) in presence of partially ordered data.
+We see our work as a first step in this respect, and our choice of operators for the algebra is by no means the only possible one.
+In future work we plan to study the incorporation of additional operators, including in particular constructors of the (partial) order based on the tuple values.
+We will also investigate how to combine order-uncertainty with uncertainty on values, and study additional semantics for $\dupelim$ (to avoid the pitfalls of the proposed semantics which we discussed above).

+In connection with the choice of operators, a natural question is whether one may achieve a completeness result.
+We have shown (Proposition~\ref{prp:gen}) that our language is complete in terms of ``individual outputs'', i.e., that PosRA can be used to construct any po-relation using only the built-in constant relations and operators.
+A more challenging goal is to design a language that is complete in terms of transformations, i.e. that may capture all functions over po-relations in some class.
+This is another intriguing topic for further investigation.

+Last, many open questions remain about the complexity of \poss, e.g., we do not know whether \poss is tractable when the accumulation monoid is a finite group.
+Ideally, we would want to establish a dichotomy result for the complexity of \poss, and a complete syntactic characterization of cases where \poss is tractable: this is investigated further in a follow-up work involving the first author \cite{amarilli2018topological}.